victorianian610/victorianian610.github.io/_pages/about.md

 ---

 Hello!
 I’m Yuhan (Victoria) Nian, a senior at
-<a href="https://www.rice.edu/" target="_blank" rel="noopener noreferrer">Rice University</a>,
+<a href="https://www.rice.edu/">Rice University</a>,
 pursuing a
-<a href="https://ga.rice.edu/programs-study/departments-programs/engineering/statistics/statistics-bs/" target="_blank" rel="noopener noreferrer">B.S. in Statistics</a>
+<a href="https://ga.rice.edu/programs-study/departments-programs/engineering/statistics/statistics-bs/">B.S. in Statistics</a>
 (with a
-<a href="https://ga.rice.edu/programs-study/departments-programs/engineering/data-science/data-science-minor/" target="_blank" rel="noopener noreferrer">minor in Data Science</a>)
+<a href="https://ga.rice.edu/programs-study/departments-programs/engineering/data-science/data-science-minor/">minor in Data Science</a>)
 and a
-<a href="https://ga.rice.edu/programs-study/departments-programs/humanities/asian-studies/asian-studies-ba-asian-language-concentration/" target="_blank" rel="noopener noreferrer">B.A. in Asian Studies</a>.
-You can find my upper-division coursework
+<a href="https://ga.rice.edu/programs-study/departments-programs/humanities/asian-studies/asian-studies-ba-asian-language-concentration/">B.A. in Asian Studies</a>.
+You can find my upper-division coursework <a href="coursework.html"><u>here</u></a>.
-<a href="/coursework/"><u>here</u></a>.

 ## Research Interests